danyspin97/TelegramBotsList/README.md

  - [@usdrub_bot](https://t.me/usdrub_bot) -> [Source](https://github.com/m4rr/money_bot)

 ## Disclaimer
-All the bots listed here are not made by myself and i don't have any connection with the creators.
+All the bots listed here are not made by myself and I don't have any connection with the creators.
 Use them at your own risk.

 ### Contribute
 Feel free to add more bots links and sources by making a pull request or adding an issue.